Designing a reflective AI ideation toolkit to help designers reason about AI behavior, values, and implications early.

 Sliders produced false precision and shifted focus to debating numbers instead of discussing value tensions.

-Digital format limited teamwork.
+Digital format limited collaborative critique.

 Educators and design teams needed printable and tangible materials for group critique so they could rearrange, sort, and cluster concepts.